bini1995/invoice-uploader-ai/README.md

 - Timeline view of invoice changes
 - Recurring invoice detection with notifications
 - Smart auto-fill suggestions for vendor tags and payment terms
+- Private notes on invoices
+- Shared comment threads for team discussion
+- Approver reminders with escalation
+- Batch actions with bulk approval and PDF export

 ## Setup Instructions